raspberrypilearning/cd-advanced-scratch-sushi/en/step_5.md

 ## Power-ups

-At the moment you have just one type of collectible: a fart cloud that gains you one point when you grab it.
+At the moment you have just one type of collectible: a star that gains you one point when you grab it.
 On this card, you’re going to create a new type of collectible, in a way that will make adding other types of collectibles easy.
 Then you can invent your own power-ups and bonuses and really make the game your own!

 I’ve already included some pieces to do this with the `collectable-type`{:class="blockdata"} variable and the `pick-costume`{:class="blockmoreblocks"} **More** block.
 You’re going to need to improve on them though.

 Let's have a look at how the collectible works right now.

 + In the scripts for the `Collectable` sprite, find the `when I start as a clone`{:class="blockevents"} code.
-The blocks you should look at are the ones that give you points for collecting a fart:
+The blocks you should look at are the ones that give you points for collecting a star:

 ```blocks
     if <touching [Player Character v]?> then